 Go for a webinar if you have content and slides to share with your attendees and a live stream if you’re addressing a larger audience.

 Humans are social creatures and we yearn for connection.
-Now that in-person events are cancelled and/or banned, online events can help satisfy that need.
+Now that in-person events are canceled and/or banned, online events can help satisfy that need.
 You can also encourage your supporters to run their own virtual events as part of their peer-to-peer fundraisers.

 Pro tip: Current events are bringing live streaming to the forefront.
 If you’re interested in live streaming your event, read our guide here (while it’s written for religious organizations, nonprofits of all kinds can use it and be successful).